 - mixing bowl

-- Add mayonnaise all over the ribs and Spread the mixture thinly on both sides of the ribs and season with Rub.
+- Add mayonnaise all over the ribs and spread the mixture thinly on both sides of the ribs and season with rub.

 - After the ribs have smoked for 3 hours, remove from the smoker and transfer them to a rimmed baking sheet.
 Increase the grill temperature to 225 ℉.

 - Fold the existing foil or lay another piece of foil on top of each rib if needed to completely cover and tightly crimp the edges so there is no air or steam leakage.
-Repeat with other rack of ribs.